Preconception Preparation

 Founder, Stone Fertility

 The Well certified Fertility Awareness Educator and AFAP accredited.
-BA in Anthropology and Education from UC Santa Barbara.
-Full-spectrum doula with 80+ births attended.
+BA in Anthropology with a minor in Educational Studies from UC Santa Barbara.
+Full-spectrum doula with more than eighty births attended.
 Based in San Diego, serving clients virtually nationwide.